jusnim/ArrowKeys-For-Search/README.md

 # ArrowKeys For Search
 **ArrowKeys For Search** is a browser extension for various search engines. \
-While searching on the web, you can navigate through the corresponding search results convenient via the arrow keys.
+While searching on the web, you can navigate through the corresponding search results conveniently via the arrow keys.
 It's also possible to return to the searchbar via those keys.
 With `Enter` a result can be *'clicked'*, if selected.

 ## Features
 - customize the selection border in simple or custom css mode